 The intersection on the north side accommodated the City of Prince George's first public roundabout.
 The roundabout intersection has many benefits but most importantly allows for the free flow of traffic and reduction in costly traffic signals.

 How to use a roundabout — Tips for users

-- As you approach the roundabout intersection, the following signs may be posted, signalling a roundabout is ahead.
+- As you approach the roundabout intersection, the following signs may be posted, signaling a roundabout is ahead.

 At each approach to the roundabout there is a clearly marked pedestrian crossing.
 Pedestrians should cross only at these designated crosswalks.

 Although vehicles are required to yield to all pedestrians, caution should be exercised at all pedestrian crossings.